TheThinkingHome/device_sentinel/README.md

 Your chatty motion sensor earns a tight window and gets flagged within minutes of dying.
 Your twice-a-day rain gauge earns a generous one and is left alone.
 A device you add next spring starts learning the day you pair it and arms itself once its rhythm is established.

+The same idea settles the other two.
+A radio link is judged against the floor that device has actually held, not a threshold borrowed from another manufacturer's scale.
+A battery is judged against a level you choose, with enough slack that a cell sitting on the line never flaps between fine and failing.

 The learning defends itself.
 Only silences that end are learned, so a device that freezes can never teach the system that freezing is normal.
 One anomalous day is set aside rather than widening the window.
 Restart storms and reconnect floods are recognised by their shape and kept out of the baseline.
 It runs continuously on the author's own system, a household of around two hundred devices.

 ## What It Catches

+Four ways a device goes dark:

 | Verdict | What it means | Why you care |
 |---|---|---|